Eliza Lee Cabot Follen: Career

 After Charles's death, Follen educated their only son, Charles Christopher (born 1830), whom, with other pupils, she fitted for Harvard University.
 An intimate friend of Channing, she was a zealous opponent of slavery.

 Follen published the writings of François Fénelon, and of her husband.
-Her writings also included: The Skeptic (1835), Sketches of Married Life (1838), and From Little Songs, for Little Boys and Girls (Boston: Whittemore, Niles and Hall; Milwaukie: A. Whittemore & Co., 1856).
+Her writings also included: Little Songs, for Little Boys and Girls (Boston: Leonard C. Bowles, 1833), The Skeptic (1835), and Sketches of Married Life (1838).
 She edited two Sunday school publications, the Christian Teacher's Manual (1828–1830) and the Child's Friend (1843–1850).

 She was a prolific writer.
 Her poems were first published at Boston (Crosby & Co.), 1839, and while she was in England, she issued another volume for children's use, entitled The Lark and the Linnet, in 1854.
 Both volumes also contain some translations from the German, and versions of a few Psalms.
 Her best known hymns are: